GPT for Google Sheets, Docs AI, Slides, Forms

 1. Open any Google Sheets document

-2. Go to Extensions → GPT for Sheets → Open
+2. Go to ExtensionsGPT for SheetsOpen

 3. The sidebar will appear on the right side of your screen

-4. You’re ready to start!
+4. You’re ready to start

-Step 3: Set Up Your API Key
+Step 3: Set Up Your OpenRouter API Key

-1. Create OpenRouter Account:
+1. Create an OpenRouter account:

 • Visit openrouter.ai

-• Sign up or log in to your account
+• Sign up or log in

-• Navigate to API Keys section
+• Open the API Keys section

 • Generate a new API key

-• Add credits to your account
+• Add credits if your selected models require paid usage

-2. Configure in Add-on:
+2. Configure in GPT for Sheets:

 • In the GPT for Sheets sidebar